nirebu/nirebu-2019/articles/how-i-started-contributing-to-opensource-by-opening-my-first-pull-request.md

 ctime: 2019-08-18
 ---

-and it was easier than expected.
-Like, really damn easier than expected.

 ## The problem

 I wanted to build a *zero-or-almost-zero-config* documentation system to use at our office to move away from a hell of ODT, PDF files scattered around a file server.
 You know what I'm talking about 😁